5 Holiday Scams to Avoid

 Unfortunately, clicking on the link may infect your phone or computer with malware that enables a cybercriminal to capture your passwords or take control of your device.
 Or it may direct you to a form that requests personally identifying information, which can be a gateway to identity theft.

 Calling the number typically leads you to a friendly-sounding individual who asks you to verify your personal information or provide the credit card number used for your purchase.
-You might also be requested to pay an additional delivery fee, customs fee or tax for the package.
+You might also be asked to pay an additional delivery fee, customs fee or tax for the package.

 If you receive any of these communications, it’s best to simply go to the shipper’s website for more information about your alleged delivery using the tracking number provided.
 (Type the website address directly into your browser because search results may lead you to a fake or phishing site that mimics the authentic one.)
 Or call the shipper using a verified phone number.